 All the ingredients in this sauce are pretty common and you can use different things for the chili aspect.
 The most authentic is to find some Thai chilies at a store (they have them at Whole Foods), but you can also use red pepper flakes, which is what I used to do.
 Nowadays, I use sriracha for color and heat.
-It’s easy to find in the store and reduces your clean up versus getting the Thai chilies and chopping them up (and trying to not touch anything with chili hands).
+It's easy to find in the store and reduces your clean up versus getting the Thai chilies and chopping them up (and trying to not touch your face with chili hands).

 Sweet chili sauce has a great flavor, sweet, savory, with a bit of spicy, and I keep it in the fridge (keeps for 2 months!) to dip a ton of our faves in.
-This goes with anything takeout, like potstickers or wantons, and things not takeout, like calamari.
-After having calamari paired with sweet chili sauce at Ruth’s Chris Steakhouse, it’s now my go to dipping sauce for it.
+This goes with anything takeout, like potstickers or wantons, and things not takeout, like crispy fried calamari.
+After having calamari paired with sweet chili sauce at Ruth's Chris Steakhouse, it's now my go to dipping sauce for it.
 Seriously, give it a try.

 For more great recipes, subscribe to Sweet Tea & Thyme!